open-telemetry/opentelemetry-benchmarks/scenarios/S001-counter-increment-api-only.md

   its language's benchmarking framework (BenchmarkDotNet, Criterion, JMH, ...) to drive warmup and repeat the operation enough times for a statistically stable per-operation result; the scenario intentionally fixes neither an iteration count nor a run duration, leaving that to the framework.
-In .NET terms, the `[Benchmark]` method body is a single increment and BenchmarkDotNet owns the looping and iteration count.
   Harnesses must not hand-roll a manual counting loop that the compiler/JIT could hoist or eliminate.

 ## Reported metrics